andykuszyk/andykuszyk.github.io/2023-11-07-securing-environment-access.md

 	subgraph public[Public subnet]
 		bastion[Bastion server]
 	end
-	subgraph managed[Managed service]
-	   ctrl[Control plane]
   end
-  end
   internet((Internet))
   internet-->|ssh|bastion
   bastion-.->|ssh|ec21
   bastion-.->|ssh|ec22
-  ec21-.->ctrl
-  ec22-.->ctrl
 ```

 In this example, your worker nodes run in a private, secure subnet, with no direct access to the internet.
-They may connect to a managed service control plane, e.g. EKS.
 You run a bastion server alongside them, which has internet access, and you use the bastion to mediate access further into your environment.

 A typical access control flow would be: